Fabien Barcella

-Fabien Barcella (born 27 October 1983, in Agen) is a French rugby union player, currently playing for FC Grenoble in the Top 14 league in France.
-He also plays for France.
+Fabien Barcella (born 27 October 1983) is a French former professional rugby union player who played as a prop.
+He played for France at international level, earning 20 caps between 2008 and 2011.

 Domestic Clubs

 Barcella played for Toulouse before joining Valence-d'Agen in 2005.
 He then went on to play for Auch between 2006 and 2008.
 In 2008 he joined Biarritz Olympique where he made his Heineken Cup debut.

 International Selection

 In 2008 French coach Marc Lievremont sprung a surprise when he called up Barcella for the 2008 Six Nations Championship match against Italy at the Stade de France.
 He was also called up to the Wales game a week later.
 He featured again in the Autumn against Argentina.

 During the 2009 Six Nations Championship, he was in competition with Sale prop Lionel Faure for the starting job, which he obtained, making big performances.
 He played at the 2011 Rugby World Cup squad in New Zealand.

 He was later called for test matches against New Zealand and Australia in June, where he made a number of standout performances.
 Barcella is often seen as one of the best loose head props in the world, his ability to destroy his opposite number in the scrum and cause havoc around the pitch with his brute aggression often sets him apart from his peers.